neerajdahiya/kubernetes_ubuntu/Create_Cluster.md

 unmanaged-devices=interface-name:cali*;interface-name:tunl*;interface-name:vxlan.calico
 ```
 #### Download Calico YAML file
+- **Execute as non-root user without sudo**
 ```
 curl https://docs.projectcalico.org/manifests/calico.yaml -O
 ```

 #### Find CALICO_IPV4POOL_CIDR variable in yaml file and replace value with subnet used during kubeadm init command
+- If you are using pod CIDR 192.168.0.0/16, skip to the next step.
+If you are using a different pod CIDR with kubeadm, no changes are required - Calico will automatically detect the CIDR based on the running configuration.
+For other platforms, make sure you uncomment the CALICO_IPV4POOL_CIDR variable in the manifest and set it to the same value as your chosen pod CIDR.
+- Execute as non-root user without sudo as file is downloaded to user local (current by default) directory
 ```
 vi calico.yaml
 ```